meanings and history of the British-English phrase ‘to drop a brick’

 BRITISH OFFICER in the Tube, June 14th.—“I dropped a green god.
 Haven’t you, as you say, ‘dropped a brick’?”—America.

-The meaning of to drop a brick is clearer in the following paragraph from The Reading Observer (Reading, Berkshire) of Saturday 3rd July 1920—interestingly, the author uses brick in the phrase as the ‘foundation’ of an additional metaphor:
+4-: From The Reading Observer (Reading, Berkshire) of Saturday 3rd July 1920—interestingly, the author uses brick in the phrase as the ‘foundation’ of an additional metaphor:

 FAIR PLAY!